codeforamerica/cmr-entity-resolution/docs/examples/mysql.md

 > The MySQL source type can be used for any MySQL compatible database, as shown
 > in this example using MariaDB.

-This example demonstrates importing data from a [MySQL][mysql] database.
+This example demonstrates importing data from a [MySQL][mysql] database, and exporting the results to another table in that same database.
 Following the steps below will launch a [MariaDB] container locally, and load a sample dataset to be imported into Senzing.
 You can also use your own MySQL compatible database, but you must also provide an appropriate configuration file rather than the one specified here.

 > [!NOTE]
 > All commands listed in this document are run from the root directory of this